hpc/charliecloud/doc/tutorial.rst

    1. Download and untar.
-Note the use of variables to make adjusting the URL and versions easier, as well as the explanation of why we're not using :code:`apt-get`, given that several of these packages are included in Debian.
+Note the use of variables to make adjusting the URL and versions easier, as well as the explanation of why we're not using :code:`dnf`, given that several of these packages are included in CentOS.

    2. Build and install OpenMPI.
 Note the :code:`getconf` trick to guess at an appropriate parallel build.